iter8-tools/docs/docs/getting-started/concepts.md

 ### Performance testing tasks

-Iter8 introduces a set of tasks which which can be composed in order to conduct a variety of performance tests.
+Iter8 introduces a set of tasks which can be composed in order to conduct a variety of performance tests.

 The following picture illustrates a performance test for an HTTP application, and this test consists of two tasks.
+One verifies the application is ready and the second generates syntheic HTTP load against the application and captures the resulting performance metrics.

 ![Iter8 performance test](images/kubernetesusage.png)